kencjohnston/kencjohnston/README.md

 ### Adaptable
 I never shy from feedback, constructive criticism or suggested improvements.
 It happens so rarely in the corporate world, I will ALWAYS thank you for it.
 Please consider this document in that context.
 I'm accepting [issue submissions](https://gitlab.com/kencjohnston/README/issues) and [merge request](https://gitlab.com/kencjohnston/README/merge_requests).

+You can also provide me direct (anonymous) feedback by filling out my [ongoing feedback form](https://forms.gle/uQgn9acSgFesBKWe7).